akhil14shukla/Central-Access/README.md

 # Central-Access
-Items to link to other repository, in case original item is deleted
+## waiting for maneeshpm to star this repository

+This repository is to be used as a source for files, in case they are removed from their original source.